2014 USP Summer Internship Program

 - contribute to USP's research and standards knowledge base in a tangible way

 Undergraduate sophomores, juniors, or seniors and graduate students majoring in chemistry, biology, biochemistry or pharmacy are eligible.
 In addition, graduate students in pharmaceutical sciences are also eligible.
 You must have completed basic chemistry courses, including quantitative chemical analysis.
 International students must possess the appropriate visa.
 Applicants must exhibit self-motivation and independent work habits, excellent oral and written communication skills, computer competence, and ability to apply their education and experience.

 Application Procedures and Deadline

-Submit 1) resume, 2) transcript, 3) letter of recommendation, and 4) essay (no more than 300 words) describing your interest and aspirations in the pharmaceutical, food, and dietary supplements laboratory sciences to OnaLee Dougherty.
-Applications must be mailed to USP Headquarters or emailed and received no later than March 4, 2013.
+Submit 1) resume, 2) transcript, 3) letter of recommendation, and 4) essay (no more than 300 words) describing your interest and aspirations in the pharmaceutical, quality of manufactured medicines, excipients, and healthcare quality standards sciences to OnaLee Dougherty, information at left.
+Applications must be mailed or emailed and received no later than February 3, 2014.
 USP will contact applicants quickly following the deadline to schedule interviews.